Author: sulochana

 For many newcomers, Singapore’s first impression is efficiency.
 But what makes people stay is the sense of belonging that slowly grows through shared experiences, from hawker centres to community volunteering and everyday neighbourly gestures.

-Public sentiment toward immigration in Singapore remains balanced, with strong support for economic openness and an equally strong emphasis on protecting social cohesion.
+Public sentiment toward immigration in Singapore remains broadly balanced, with continued support for economic openness alongside strong emphasis on social cohesion, fairness, and long-term integration.

 Bottom line